konrepo/YouProMod/README.md

 # YouProMod

-YouProMod is a customized YouTube mod that combines YouPro with YouMod and additional tweaks to enhance playback, remove ads, and unlock advanced features like PiP, gesture controls, and UI customization
+YouProMod is a customized YouTube mod that combines YouPro with YouMod and additional tweaks to enhance playback, remove ads, and unlock advanced features like PiP, gesture controls, and UI customization.
+Feel free to fork.

 # Credits